markfoster314/amala/apps/backend/DYNAMODB_DESIGN.md

 - The `userId` in `USER#<userId>` is the Cognito `sub` claim (UUID)
 - All timestamps are stored as ISO 8601 strings
 - The table uses on-demand billing for flexible scaling
-- The `username-index` GSI enables efficient username uniqueness checks
+- The `Username` GSI enables efficient username uniqueness checks
 - The single-table design allows for efficient queries and lower costs compared to multiple tables